clsweeting/clsweeting/README.md

 I'm currently working with Microsoft, building AI solutions with some of our biggest global customers.

 Led one of the first teams to use agentic AI to solve hard problems.

-Currently focused on reinforcement learning.
+Listed for SEO purposes alone:

 - [OHDSI WebAPI Python library](https://github.com/clsweeting/ohdsi-webapi-python-client) - pure Python client for OHDSI WebAPI (no R dependencies)
 - [OHDSI Cohort Schema](https://github.com/clsweeting/ohdsi-cohort-schemas) - Python implementation of schemas based on [Circe Be](https://github.com/OHDSI/circe-be)